Hammer1279/node-telnet-client/README.md

 To be used with HTDev BBS Server for encrypted communication and extended functionality.

+## Autorun command

+Create a file called `batchrun.txt` in the same directory as the client, write each command on a separate line

 ## Installation

 Just download the latest binary for your operating system from the releases page for the last stable version.